ayoayco/blog/_posts/2019-03-21-what-happend.md

 image: "temporary-featured"
 image-attrib: "Photo stock by Lukas from Pexel."
 ---
-Sooooo

-I started this blog, first because I wanted to have a place to record my journey into learning new Technologies; primarily related to the Web.
+<span class="first-letter">S</span>ooooo.
+I started this blog, because I wanted to have a place to record my journey into learning new Technologies; primarily related to the Web.

-But, months went by and I stopped/slowed down in this journey.
+But months went by and I stopped/slowed down in this journey.
 It turns out, it is not something that excites me now as much as it did when I was a bit younger.

-Now I'm here thinking, so what am I gonna do with this now?
+Now I'm here thinking, *so what am I gonna do with this now?*

 In all honesty, I still don't know.
 The only thing I'm sure of right now is that my passion for learning and growth in general is still here.
 In what, specifically, is something I still have to find out.